Top 10 Father's Day wines: Which wine persona does your dad have? - Decanter

 Old School Francophile

 Those classic gents who’ve held a lifelong devotion to the noble reds of Bordeaux will forgive all your teenage trespasses with a Château Smith Haut Lafitte 2010.
-Rated 97/100 by Decanter’s editor John Stimpfig, and just coming up to the opening of its drinking window.
+Rated at 97 points by Decanter’s editor John Stimpfig and it’s just reached its optimum drinking window.

 Pink-loving Pater